outcoldsolutions/splunk-app-boilerplate/README.md

 By default we predefine some configurations, like

 - Cache is disabled, see [About file precedence and caching](http://dev.splunk.com/view/webframework-developapps/SP-CAAAE6T).
-That allows to develop applications with JavaScript code.
-There is still cache in the browser, that you need to make sure to turn off.
-Use `make splunk-refresh` to open a page, that will allow you to reload dashboards and other configuration files.
+That allows developing applications with JavaScript code.
+Browser still can cache your JavaScript.
+Use `make splunk-refresh` to
+open a page, that let you reload dashboards and other configuration files.

 - Minification is turned off for JavaScript and CSS files.

 - Insecure logins are enabled, that allows us to authenticate with GET requests (forget about login page).

-- Default session time outs increased to 30 days.
+- Default session timeouts increased to 30 days.

 - Telemetry dialog already acknowledged.